YaminiChinta/MyChatApp/README.md

 Resources used : Recycler View, Firebase Auth, Firebase Realtime Database.

-Unique feature of this app is that users will be able to set reactions to messages like Instagram
+Unique feature of this app is that users will be able to set reactions to messages.